Stillbirth is when a baby dies in the uterus after 20 weeks or more of growing.

 Treatment of a woman after stillbirth varies.
 It depends on factors such as how long the baby has been in the uterus, the size of the baby, and how much time has passed since the baby’s heartbeat stopped.
-Treatment may be done by one of these methods:
+Treatment may be done by 1 of these methods:

 Waiting for labor to happen on its own

 Dilating the cervix and using tools to deliver the baby

 Inducing labor using medicine to open the cervix and cause the uterus to contract and deliver the baby

 Stillbirth is very difficult for the parents.
 It can be hard for other family members, too.
 It can be more upsetting than an early miscarriage.
 This is because the mother has felt the baby move.
 It can be very hard to go through labor, yet not have a baby to take home.
 Counseling is important for all parents coping with a stillbirth.
 It can help you understand your feelings.
 It can help you begin the work of grieving.
 Ask your healthcare provider to refer you to a counselor who has experience in pregnancy loss.